 Radiation enteritis is inflammation of the intestine caused by radiation therapy.

-Radiation therapy to kill cancer cells in the abdomen and pelvis affects normal cells in the lining of the intestines.
+The small and large intestine are sensitive to radiation.
+Radiation therapy given to kill cancercells in the abdomen and pelvis affects normal cells in the lining of the intestines.
 Radiation therapy stops the growth of cancer cells and other fast-growing cells.
 Since normal cells in the lining of the intestines grow quickly, radiation treatment to that area can stop those cells from growing.
 This makes it hard for tissue to repair itself.
 As cells die and are not replaced, gastrointestinal problems occur over the next few days and weeks.

 The total dose of radiation and other factors affect the risk of radiation enteritis.

-Only 5% to 15% of patients treated with radiation to the abdomen will have chronic problems.
 The amount of time the enteritis lasts and how severe it is depend on the following:

 Symptoms of acute enteritis usually go away 2 to 3 weeks after treatment ends.

-Treatment of acute enteritis includes treating the symptoms.
-The symptoms usually get better with treatment, but if symptoms get worse, then cancer treatment may have to be stopped for a while.
+The symptoms of radiation enteritis usually get better with treatment, but if symptoms get worse, then cancer treatment may have to be stopped for a while.

 Treatment of chronic radiation enteritis may include the following: